 Test and trace support payment

-Due to the high volume of applications we are receiving, it may take up to ten working days for a decision to be emailed through to you.
-Please do not contact us to chase your payment until at least ten days following the submission of your application.
+Due to the high volume of applications we are receiving, it may take up to 15 working days for a decision to be emailed through to you.
+Please do not chase your payment until at least fifteen days following the submission of your application.

 In some circumstances, if you are required by law to self-isolate, you may be supported by a payment of £500, payable through Sandwell Council.

 Who can get the Test & Trace Support Payment?

 The Department of Health and Social Care have confirmed that from 16 August 2021 people who are fully vaccinated and who are identified as a contact will no longer be required to self isolate.
 This will mean that fully vaccinated contacts will be ineligible to claim a Test and Trace Support Payment (TTSP) unless they have tested positive for COVID.

 Also from this date, anyone under 18 who is a contact will also be exempt from self isolation.
 This will mean most parents and guardians will be ineligible to claim a TTSP if their child has been identified as a contact (as the child will no longer be required to self isolate).
 Any child that does test positive for COVID will still be required to self isolate and therefore their parents or guardians will still be eligible to claim a TTSP.

 To get the Test & Trace Support Payment, you must:

 - have been asked to self-isolate by NHS Test & Trace either because you’ve tested positive for coronavirus or have recently been in close contact with someone who has tested positive, and who are not fully vaccinated.
 (Please note that you must complete the NHS registration process or your details will not appear on the NHS system and we will be unable to award your payment)